 Warehouse: Factory staff can use rugged devices that can be considered as a low-cost alternative to forklift-mounted terminals and fixed-station computers.
 Rugged tablets integrated with RFID, barcode scanning and wireless LAN communications, can be used for activities like picking, packing, receiving, shipping and other quality/quantity measurement applications.

 Transportation & Delivery: Rugged device usage makes it possible for the shippers and carriers to go paperless by keeping digital records and by automating hours of service tracking, pre-trip inspections and driver logs.
-The rugged device becomes a single digital source for providing onboard GPS, offering dispatch and scheduling information along with invoicing and inventory capabilities.
+The rugged device becomes a single digital source for providing onboard GPS, offering dispatch and scheduling information along with online invoicing and inventory capabilities.
 Companies can also track their shipments with the help of GPS-enabled vehicle-mounted rugged devices that share details about vehicle/asset location and departure and arrival timings in real-time with the company and the customers.

 Retail: In the retail part of the supply chain, rugged tablets are used for multiple use cases like RFID and barcode scanning, credit card processing, management of retail inventory, storage, exchange, line busting, mPOS, promotion tracking, NFC transactions, customer feedback gathering and so on.